dimitarg/dimitarg.github.io/_posts/2019-09-22-about-my-job-part-2.md

 Oh boy, would you be surprised!
 Sadly, the answer is - usually, no! **Programmers rarely follow the rules of mathematics when they design programs.** I think this is the primary reason most programs fail.

-What we mostly do instead is we piece the program together, in the hand-wavy manner in which a painter will create a painting - putting a base, then some layers and figures together, and then some finishing touches - all based on "what feels right".
-We will then (hopefully) test the program a little bit, and if we don't discover glaring defects, we will declare that it looks good as far as we can tell, and be done with it.
+What we mostly do instead is we piece the program together in the intuition-driven manner in which, say, a painter will create a painting - starting with a vague idea in our head, then draft a rough sketch, then gradually add aspects, and details, and finishing touches - all based on what *feels* right.
+Note that this process will still require a lot of skill, but is almost entirely driven by feeling and experience, as opposed to some hard, formal science.

+We will then, *hopefully*, test the program a little bit, and if we don't discover glaring defects, we will declare that it looks good as far as we can tell, and be done with it.

-So programmers work more like artisans or craftsmen than engineers, but then the programs will fail - because we forgot to strictly observe the laws of reality when crafting - which is OK for a Dali piece, but really,a poor way to write a program.
+So programmers work more like artisans or craftsmen than engineers, but then the programs will fail - because we forgot to strictly observe the laws of reality when crafting - which is good for a Dali piece, but really, a poor way to write a program.

 **But why?**